Loading Events

 What the eCourse Includes

-• Three online and interactive sessions on June 14, 20 and 27: in these sessions, the course instructors will critique selections from the attendees’ writing submissions and will lead a group discussion on how to make the writing more concise, readable, and persuasive.
-Each session will focus on a different theme based on the briefs submitted.
-Please note that the author’s identity will remain anonymous during these sessions.
+• Three recordings of online sessions on how to make writing more concise, readable, and persuasive.
+Each session will focus on a different theme based on the briefs previously submitted.

 • Curated sets of resources, including checklists, webinars, and narrated PowerPoint presentations.